zengin/microsoft-graph-docs/api-reference/beta/resources/teamscatalogapp.md

   "section": "documentation",
   "tocPath": "",
   "suppressions": [
-    "Error: /resources/teamscatalogapp.md:\r\n      A required document header is missing from the document: JSON representation"
+    "Error: /resources/teamscatalogapp.md:\r\n      A required document header is missing from the document: JSON representation", "Error: /resources/teamscatalogapp.md:\r\n      A required document header is missing from the document: Properties" ]
-  ]
 }-->